Skip to main content

 Caitlin Potter, RDN

-Caitlin Potter is a Registered Dietitian Nutritionist based in New York City.
-She holds a BS in Food and Nutrition with a concentration in Dietetics from Montclair State University and completed her Dietetic Internship Program at Hunter College School of Urban Public Health.
+Caitlin Potter, RDNCaitlin Potter is a Registered Dietitian Nutritionist based in New York City.
+She holds a Bachelor’s in Food and Nutrition with a concentration in Dietetics from Montclair State University and completed her Dietetic Internship Program at Hunter College School of Urban Public Health.
 After experiencing food insecurity in her college years, Caitlin became passionate about building resilient, equitable, and sustainable food systems.
 Before moving to NYC, Caitlin was a SNAP-Ed NY Nutritionist – committed to removing barriers to health by working with the local public health network and providing nutrition education to community members of all ages.
 In her current role, she aims foster change and reduce health disparities through research-informed methods.

 Undergraduate Research Assistants